 Ensure the Helmet is Centered

-Test the helmet by trying to slightly move it side to side to make sure it fits best, and see if it feels level from side to side as well.
+Test the helmet by trying to slightly move it front to back and side to side to make sure it fits best, and see if it feels level from all sides.

-Your helmet should also cover most of the forehead.
-When this happens the helmet will be at the top of the head and not sitting more behind the head.
+Helmets are designed to cover most of the forehead.
+When the fit is right, the helmet will be at the top of the head and not sitting behind the head.

 This helmet is sitting far too back on the head and is slightly off center.